fastai/course20/docs/deployment_azure_functions.md

 # Model deployment to Azure Functions

-This is a quick guide to deploy trained fast.ai models as web services in Azure Functions, a cloud based serverless infrastructure, that allows you to consume these models from applications written in any language while providing you .
-Azure Functions provides development tools to first  build your application either locally or a cloud based desktop and then deploy them to the cloud.
+This is a quick guide to deploy trained fast.ai models as web services in Azure Functions, a cloud based serverless infrastructure, that allows you to consume these models from applications written in any language using HTTP calls.
+Azure Functions provides thedevelopment tools to first  build your application either locally or a cloud based desktop and then deploy them to the cloud.

 ## Pricing
 Azure Functions pricing is found [here](https://azure.microsoft.com/pricing/details/functions/).